gem-pasteur/macsyfinder/doc/input.rst

   --log LOG_FILE        Path to the directory where to store the 'txsscan.log'
                         log file.

-  --config CFG_FILE     Path to a putative TXSScan configuration file to be
+  --config CFG_FILE     Path to a putative MacSyFinder configuration file to be
                         used.

   --previous-run PREVIOUS_RUN
-                        Path to a previous TXSScan run directory.
+                        Path to a previous MacSyFinder run directory.
 It allows to skip the Hmmer search step on same dataset, as it uses previous run results and thus parameters regarding Hmmer detection.
 The configuration file from this